 Some of our most important projects have been the refurbishing of the Auditorium, including new seating, chandeliers and decorative painting.
 Other projects include new lighting for the hallways and updating the bathrooms which date back to 1928, the John and Marlene Boll Athletic Center, the Student Commons, the new security gate at the Grosse Pointe Blvd. entrance and a new conference next to Cleminson Hall.

-During summer of 2017, we are contributing $110,000 to the restoration of the window wall in Cleminson Hall.
+During summer of 2017, we contributed $110,000 to the restoration of the window wall in Cleminson Hall.